Brian Anziano, 38, was a heavy drinker for nearly 20 years. He was living on the streets and had been picked up intoxicated by police several times.

 “I was drinking 12 to 18 beers a day,” said Anziano.
 “At one point, I had gone about five months without showering because all I cared about was the next drink.”

-Mitchell is a registered nurse case manager with the Department of Care Coordination.
+Mitchell is a clinical nurse educator and outreach manager with the Department of Emergency Medicine.
 Her goal is to strive for an overall better level of care for all patients, including patients who battle multiple health issues such as diabetes and high blood pressure, compounded by issues such as mental illness, substance abuse or homelessness.

-Mitchell is the driving force behind UC San Diego Health System’s Emergency Department Community Placement Project (EDCPP) made up of a multidisciplinary team, including Alfred Joshua, MD, emergency department physician, Beverly Kress, RN, BSN, director of the Department of Emergency Care and Marina Baroff, FACHE, associate administrator.
+Mitchell is the driving force behind UC San Diego Health’s Emergency Department Community Placement Project (EDCPP) made up of a multidisciplinary team, including Christian Tomaszewski, MD, emergency department physician, Beverly Kress, RN, BSN, director of the Department of Emergency Care and Marina Baroff, FACHE, associate administrator.
 The project is designed to decrease emergency department readmissions by establishing a reliable bridge for high-risk patients to established community services in San Diego.

 “We are a safety-net for the health care needs of many patients who are homeless and suffer from mental illness,” said Mitchell.
 “Many of these patients use the emergency department as their primary source of care, and visits range anywhere from four to five times per month.
 A community placement project can help these patients connect to resources that address their complex needs beyond health care.”